Join Us

 Replace the Ballast

-1. Purchase a matching Philips HID ballast.
+1. Acquire a compatible Philips HID ballast.

 Reassemble and Test